-Walking & Talking Therapy
+Walking & Talking Counselling

-What is Walking & Talking Therapy?
+What is Walking & Talking Counselling?

 Traditionally therapy has always been conducted indoors in a therapy room with the therapist and client facing each other and more recently it has moved online.
 There is more to life than feeling trapped to the screen in front of us and many of us are finding nature is supporting us through these difficult times, so why not take therapy outside and increase your interconnectivity with nature which results in psychological, physiological and social benefits.

 Personally I love to be outdoors, the space and mindful walking in nature feel very calming and healing.
 I often come across things in nature that bring me joy and even in a time of difficulty this can help.

 Three years ago following forest bathing training and a forest bathing retreat I began to offer clients the opportunity to walk in nature whilst having a therapy session with me.
 Some clients preferred this, finding that they felt more comfortable reflecting and exploring their problems outside, side by side, surrounded by nature, it helped them to relax and open up.

 Studies reveal therapy can be enriched by nature, offering: